slavipande/Workshop-TechWritingPortfolio/_posts/2023-05-16-preliminary-setup.md

 ## Git

 Git is a popular version control system.
 We'll use it for the purposes of this workshop, too.

-1. Check if you already have Git installed:

-    ```
-    git version
-    ```

-    You should get an output like:

-    ```
-    git version 2.x.x
-    ```

-    - In case you got a Git version number in response, you're all set and you can skip the rest of the steps in this section.
+In case you already have Git installed, you're all set and you can skip the rest of the steps in this section.
 Proceed with section **GitHub profile** below.

-    - If you didn't get a Git version number in response, then you'll need to install Git.
-Proceed with step 2 below.
+If you don't have Git installed:

 1. Download Git and install.